redhat-developer/odo/docs/proposals/odo-v3-cli.md

 ### `odo preference`

 Configures odo behavior like timeouts.

+The behavior is mostly the same as in v2.
+We can just remove some fields from the preference.

 - UpdateNotification  - keep
 - NamePrefix          - remove
 - Timeout             - add explanations